Emerging Trends in Community Engagement

 - Evaluation needs to improve – budgets, changing priorities and moving on to new projects are the key reasons most organisations don’t devote as much attention as they need to.

-- Communities are demanding more – communities know about engagement and are expecting more than organisations.
-They think locally and act globally, which also means our communities are not always the ones in our local neighbourhoods.
+- Communities are demanding more – communities know about engagement and are expecting more from organisations.
+This engagement trend is emerging strongly.
+Communities are thinking locally and acting globally, which also means our communities are not always the ones in our local neighbourhoods.

 - Data, data, data – there’s a growing recognition of the need to collect and analyse data in a smarter way.
 As the level of community engagement increases, and as communities want to contribute more, we’re dealing with bigger sets of data, from face-to-face, online, printed, social and more.